 Reviewed the Xolair prescribing information and conducted a literature review.
 Clarified that the medications listed in this policy are subject to the product's FDA dosage and administration prescribing information.
 Clarified that non-formulary exception review authorizations for all drugs listed in this policy may be approved up to 12 months.
 Updated the asthma coverage criteria from using maximum doses of an inhaled corticosteroid to using maximum tolerated doses of an inhaled corticosteroid.
+Added site of service review.
+Clarified that the Site of Service Medical Necessity criteria can apply to injection drugs.
 Updated asthma coverage criteria by adding an FEV1/FVC less than 0.80 as an option to the requirement to meet one of the following.
 Updated asthma coverage criteria by changing the meets one of the following option from has a dependence on oral corticosteroids of at least 5 mg per day of prednisone or equivalent to has asthma that worsens upon tapering of oral corticosteroid therapy.
-Updated chronic urticaria criteria to clarify that Xolair will not be used in combination with Dupixent.